Fostering manufacturing In the hills.

 We prefer that you are here to offload and check the delivery manifest however we can off load.
 A small fee may apply.
 (See also Storage conditions)

-Note that the AHBC is not responsable for your items while located at the centre nor checking the suppliers manifest or delivery conditions.
+Note that the AHBC is not responsible for your items while located at the centre nor checking the suppliers manifest or delivery conditions.

 Q. Storage - Can I store my project between visits?